 - To rename a group layer, right-click the layer's name in the Contents pane and click Properties .
 On the Layer Properties dialog box, on the General tab, type a new name in the Name text box.

 You can also click a group layer's name in the Contents pane to rename it.

 layers and tables into the group layer to include them in the group.

-If the group layer is not expanded, you can hover the pointer over the group layer when dragging another item.
+If the group layer is not expanded, you can hover over the group layer when dragging another item.
 A box surrounding the group layer's name appears, indicating that the item will be added to the group layer.

 Alternatively, you can right-click a selection of one or more items and choose Group to make the selection into a new group layer.

 Layers in a group layer can be in any order, but the drawing order still applies.
 Tables always appear at the bottom of the drawing order, since they are not drawn.